How Inspiralized Founder Ali Maffucci Cooks Up A Life She Loves

 How has starting your own business changed you?

 I was always a self starter in my roles in the corporate world, but since owning a business, that trait of mine has strengthened.
-I'm more resourceful, patient, motivated, and have learned great tools for time management and prioritization which really help, especially in motherhood... and general adulting, haha!
-It's also made me a prouder and more confident person.
+I'm more resourceful, patient, motivated, and have learned great tools for time management and prioritization which really help, especially in motherhood...and general adulting, haha!
+It's also made me a more proud and confident person.
 Running a business is no joke, and I'm honored to be part of the entrepreneurship crowd!

 #1 motivating mantra to get through tough moments.